-With a pilot's active lifestyle, it's critical to set up a solid back-up plan to help handle this type of crisis away from home.
+With a pilot's active lifestyle, it's critical to set up a solid back-up plan to help handle this type of crisis while traveling away from home.
 That's where Emergency Assistance Plus (EA+) comes in.

 EA+ helps pay for emergencies your health insurance will not generally cover, getting you the medical care you need, when you need it.
 If an emergency occurs, AOPA EA+ steps in to help with more than 20 emergency and medical services—so you can focus on your recovery and not on costs.

 You even have the option of including expanded coverage for return of your aircraft if traveling via GA in the U.S., Canada and Mexico.
 Should your aircraft be stranded due to your medical emergency, a certified pilot will be sent to your aircraft and fly it back to the airport where it is stored.
 This is included when you enroll in EA+ with Aircraft Return, for just $50 more per year.